ms/buildtogether.tech/collaborate/index.md

 ago---or, just as importantly, if someone *else* can't do that---you might as well not have said it.

+Portals provide many other ways to communicate, which project members use in a wide variety of ways <cite>Treude2011</cite>.
 Wikis seem like a good way to keep notes, create documentation, and so on.
 Their main strength is the fact that content is automatically and immediately visible on the web.
 These days, you will probably get more mileage out of a bunch of Markdown pages under version control---you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.

 Blogs, on the other hand, have proven more useful.
 One kind of project blog consists of articles written by the team's members as a journal of their